-Figure 13: Minimum, quartile (Q) 1, Q2, Q3, and maximum ground truth MMR for the train/validation and test sets used for country-level prediction.
+Figure 13: Boxplots of MMR values between different income-levels and train/test data, showing the minimum, quartile (Q) 1, Q2, Q3, and maximum ground truth MMR for the train/validation and test sets used for country-level prediction.
 The train/validation and test sets were filtered for each income level.
 The y-axis was shown with a log-scale.
 The boxplot bars representing the minimum MMR sometimes appeared cut-off because they extended to zero.

 5.32 Forecasting

-The income-level specific test distributions were not within the corresponding train/validation distributions (Figure 14).
+When splitting the training (1985-2014) and testing (2015-2018) data by years, the income-level specific test distributions were not within the corresponding train/validation distributions (Figure 14).
 The low-income data’s train/validation set had smaller Q1 and Q3 values than its associated test set (404 vs 466 and 860 vs 887, respectively).
 In contrast, the train/validation set filtered for lower-middle income data had larger Q1 and Q3 values than its associated test set (36 vs 34 and 316 vs 237, respectively).
 Similarly, the high-income data’s Q1 and Q3 values were larger in the train/validation set (4 vs 2 and 17 vs 10, respectively).
 The test set filtered for upper-middle income data had a higher Q3 and lower Q1 than the associated train/validation set, meaning the test set completely encompassed the train/validation set (63 vs 61 and 15 vs 19, respectively).

 The test set’s Q2 MMR value was lower than the train/validation set’s Q2 MMR value for all income levels.
 The difference was greatest for the low-income data, where the test set’s Q2 was 104 points larger than the train/validation set’s Q2.
 In contrast, this difference ranged between 3 and 15 for lower-middle, upper-middle, and high-income countries.